Actor portrayals.

 PRIALT is a prescription medicine used to treat severe chronic pain in adults who cannot take other treatments or when other treatments do not work, stop working, or cause bothersome side effects.
 PRIALT can only be delivered by or under the direction of a doctor who injects the medicine into your spinal fluid through a special device (a procedure called intrathecal infusion) and should only be used in patients who are appropriate for the procedure.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
-To report suspected adverse reactions, contact the FDA at 1‑800‑FDA‑1088 or www.FDA.gov/medwatch.
+To report SUSPECTED ADVERSE REACTIONS, contact the FDA at 1‑800‑FDA‑1088 or www.FDA.gov/medwatch.
 You may also contact TerSera Therapeutics at 1‑844‑334‑4035 or medicalinformation@tersera.com.

-Please see Full Prescribing Information, including Boxed Warning.
+Please see accompanying Full Prescribing Information, including Boxed Warning.

 Attention

-If you click “Continue” below, you will leave the current site and be taken to a site maintained by a third party who is solely responsible for its content.
-TerSera provides this link as a service to website visitors.
+If you click “Continue” below, you will leave the current site.
 TerSera is not responsible for the privacy policy of any third-party websites.
 We encourage you to read the privacy policy of every website you visit.

 Continue